garybake/blog/content/2023_03_24_vector_database_api.md

 	"content": " - CRUISE~1.DOC",

 Emails about going on a trip on a cruise ship!
 Considering this is emails from the CEO of an energy company, these results are pretty good.

-From here you can add things like

-I'm not going through that here instead I'm adding something a bit more of a platform to build from.
+You can add full pieces of text in the search term, so you can search for emails that are similar an existing email.
+Just be careful of the token limit on the vectorizer.

+Check the [weaviate docs](https://weaviate.io/developers/weaviate) for other methods of tuning the search.

 ### Build the app

 Lets build an app that uses the super search functionality.

-This isn't a fastapi tutorial that can be found [here](https://fastapi.tiangolo.com/tutorial/).
-It feels like a bit of a draw the owl momement.
+The fastapi tutorial that can be found on the [fastapi site](https://fastapi.tiangolo.com/tutorial/).
+It feels like a bit of a draw the owl moment with me dumping the complete app here.

 ![Draw Owl]({static}/images/vector_database/draw_owl.png)

 This is not production code and more of a proof of concept.
 I've basically mashed some code from other projects together with the code above.

-To run it ensure your .env has the VDB_URL and OPENAI_API_KEY in and working
+To run it ensure your `.env` has the VDB_URL and OPENAI_API_KEY filled in and working

     EMAIL_FOLDER = "***"
     VDB_URL = "https://***.weaviate.network"
     OPENAI_API_KEY="***"

-Then run `uvicorn app.main:app --reload` and open [http://localhost:9000/](http://localhost:9000/)
+Pip install the requirements and then run `uvicorn app.main:app --reload` Open [http://localhost:8000/](http://localhost:8000/) and be amazed by the slick UI.

 Enter your search term, press the search button and boom, it renders your search results from the vector database.
-You can see the swagger api docs at [http://localhost:9000/docs](http://localhost:9000/docs).
-These allow you to test and play with the endpoints.
+You can see the swagger api docs at [http://localhost:8000/docs](http://localhost:8000/docs).
+These allow you to test the endpoints without the UI.

 I'll go over the main components of the app

-app/core/db - Utility class for connecting to the database app/api/v1/email	-	Handles the api requests for the search term app/models/email	-	Anything to do with the email model is here.
-Talks to the db class and cleans the input/output from it. app/views/index	-	Handles rendering the front end static/ - images, css and js static/js/index - JQuery code to handle the search press, api request and rendering the result templates - Jinja templates of html.
+`app/core/db` - Utility class for connecting to the database
+`app/api/v1/email`	-	Handles the api requests for the search term
+`app/models/email`	-	Anything to do with the email model is here.
+Talks to the db class and cleans the input/output from it.
+`app/views/index`	-	Handles rendering the front end
+`static/` - images, css and js
+`static/js/index` - JQuery code to handle the search button press, api request and rendering the result
+`templates` - Jinja templates of html.
 Uses bootstrap.

 There isn't much too it but I think it looks impressive.

-### Expand Enronalyse
+### Enronalyse++

 Looking for ideas to expand the app?

- - Add summaries of the emails using the [hugging face api](https://huggingface.co/facebook/bart-large-cnn)
+ - Add summaries of the emails using the [hugging face summary api](https://huggingface.co/facebook/bart-large-cnn).
- - Add moveTo and moveFrom so you can (de)emphasise parts of your query
+ - Add moveTo and moveFrom query parameters so you can (de)emphasise parts of your query.
- - Return the similarity scores
+ - Return the similarity scores.
- - Plot the space in 3d
+ - Plot the space in 3d.
- - Formally declare the schema of the class
+ - Formally declare the schema of the class.
  - Add your own vectorizer and pass the vectors to the db.
- - Add more classes
+ - Add more classes.
  - Add authentication to the db and app.
+ - Productionise the app - make tests, type hints, error handling and CI.

+Take the concept app above and make it your own.
+I feel having these interesting projects are great for generating conversations during interviews.

+Thank you for reading and if you need any help with this please reach out to me.